evolgeniusteam/evolivew-local-deploy/README.md

 ##### 3.2 connect to your MySQL server

-On Windows, I recommend that users use MySQL Workbench to connect to MySQL server.
+On Windows, I recommend MySQL Workbench for MySQL connection.

 On Mac and Linux, enter the following command in Terminal to connect to MySQL:
 ```
 mysql -u root -p